Braking protons at the EIC: from invisible meson decay to new physics searches: Further details on backgrounds

 For a simple veto required to suppress the background, only a single track or calorimeter energy deposit is sufficient to reject a background process.
 For charged particles with $\eta < 3.7$, the tracking detectors will be able to reconstruct a particle trajectory, with additional information from calorimeter energy deposits also present, and extending beyond the tracker acceptance to $\eta < 4.0$.
 This makes vetoing straightforward because multiple detector subsystems will record relevant information used for the veto.
 For photons, only energy deposits in the electromagnetic calorimeters will be useful for vetoing.
 However, given the large number of radiation lengths present, the efficiency is still expected to be high.

 From the simulation, we adopt the following single particle detection efficiencies for particles in the fiducial acceptance (in order from highest to lowest efficiency, based on ePIC detector instrumentation in the fiducial single-particle acceptance): i) $\epsilon_{\gamma} ~\sim 99.8\%$ ii) $\epsilon_{e^{\pm}} \sim 99.8\%$, iii) $\epsilon_{h^{\pm}} \sim 99.5\%$ for charged hadrons $h$, and iv) $\epsilon_{\mu^{\pm}} \sim 95\%$.
 For non-muonic states, these numbers are much tighter than the ones considered in Ref.~\cite{dvcs2025}, where a 95\% single particle efficiency was assumed in the main ePIC detector volume for a fully reconstructed photon.
 Indeed, for our purposes, we do not require a full reconstruction of particle kinematics but just a simple veto.
 In the case of muons, we assume a more conservative efficiency given how many of the $\mu^{+}\mu^{-}$ events are near the edge of the ePIC acceptance region of $\eta < 4.0$.
 In cases where only one muon is within that acceptance, and near the edge, we place a $100\,\MeV$ threshold cut on its energy deposit to decide if that muon would be seen by ePIC.
-This leads to a loss of efficiency $\sim 1\%$.
-This could be improved by tightening the meson production cut to be well-within the ePIC main detector acceptance (e.g., from $\eta < 4.0$ to $\eta < 3.7-3.8$).
+This leads to a loss of efficiency $\sim 1\%$ compared to a case where this threshold is not considered.
+The overall vetoing efficiency could be improved by tightening the meson production cut to be well within the ePIC main detector acceptance (e.g., from $\eta < 4.0$ to $\eta < 3.7-3.8$), ensuring all particles have access to tracking information, in addition to calorimetry energy deposits.
+Vetoing efficiencies for mesons produced within $\eta < 4.0$ are used in this study.

 The resulting vetoing inefficiencies are $\epsilon^{\gamma}_{\text{ineff}} = 2\times 10^{-3}$ for bremsstrahlung producing a photon, $\epsilon^{\gamma\gamma}_{\text{ineff}}=\epsilon^{e^{+}e^{-}}_{\text{ineff}} = 4\times 10^{-6}$ for decays into two photons or into the electron-positron pair, $2.5\times 10^{-5}$ into charged hadrons, and $2.5\times 10^{-3}$ for the muons.
 Using the reported efficiencies, we present the residual background yields from the events~\eqref{eq:quasi-el-0}-\eqref{eq:quasi-el-di-nucleon} in Tbl.~\ref{tab:quasi-elastic-bg}.